seba53b4/seba53b4/README.md

 I'm Sebastian, a Full Stack Developer and Automation Engineer passionate about building efficient and scalable web applications.

-- 🔭 I’m currently working on projects with React, Node.js, AWS, and automation testing using Playwright and Cucumber.
+- 🔭 I’m currently working on projects with FullStack developer
-- 🌱 I’m currently learning Go, Kafka, and exploring AI-driven development tools.
+- 🌱 I’m currently learning Vue and Quarkus.
 - 👯 I’m looking to collaborate on open source projects related to testing automation, cloud infrastructure, and frontend/backend integration.
 - 🤔 I’m looking for help with advanced cloud architectures and scalable microservices design.
-- 💬 Ask me about React, TypeScript, AWS, Playwright, automation frameworks, and software testing best practices.
+- 💬 Ask me about React, TypeScript, Node, Playwright, automation frameworks, and software testing best practices.
 - 📫 How to reach me: [LinkedIn]([https://linkedin.com/in/andresmancini](https://www.linkedin.com/in/sebasti%C3%A1n-olivera-sartori/))
 - ⚡ Fun fact: I combine my love for code with a passion for music and fitness.
 ---